shahbazkhan22/OpenCVSudokuSolver/README.md

 # OpenCVSudokuSolver
-Solving sudoku of a given sudoku image
+Solving sudoku of a given sudoku image using backtracking algorithm